 Countertop Wine Bottle Holder Dimensions

 We appreciate how much thought you put into the multitude of speckles visible in your kitchen countertop and the soft shade of rose quartz you selected.
-So we know you want a wine cooler that doesn’t look like a hulking beast crouching next to the fruit bowl.
+So we know you want a small wine cooler that doesn’t look like a hulking beast crouching next to the fruit bowl.
 And even more important than aesthetic appeal, putting a too-big cooler on the counter is dangerous — it can topple over and cause a vintage disaster in the kitchen.

 Countertop wine holders are compact.
 Typical dimensions are in the range of 14.00″L x 19.50″W x 19.00″H or 3.6 cubic feet total.
 Anything around these numbers or lower will be small enough to fit right in between the knife set and the paper towel holder.
 Counter units are usually more square or horizontally rectangular (like a toaster) than freestanding units.
 That’s because as the appliance gets taller, it gets more and more top-heavy and unsafe to set freely on an elevated surface.